wemake-services/wemake-vue-template/template/docs/README.md

 3. `documents/` folder contains binary files, such as: images, word documents, and spreadsheets

+## Gitbook

+We use [`gitbook`](https://github.com/GitbookIO/gitbook) to build and host our documentation.
+Make sure to create an account there to store your own copy.

+The [configuration](https://toolchain.gitbook.com/config.html) can be found [here](https://github.com/wemake-services/wemake-vue-template/blob/master/book.json).

+To build local version of docs, run: `yarn docs:build`.
+You can always preview the docs live with `yarn docs:serve`.

+If you want to add new pages, change order or rename something, go to `SUMMARY.md`.

 ## Where to go next

 You can jump start reading this docs from the `template/` part.